tesseract-ocr/tessdoc/Planning.md

 * Add json/xml output format.
 Will be use for full ocr and for psm 2 - layout info only.

-* Add option to use alternative binarization method from leptonica.
+* Add option to use alternative binarization methodS from leptonica.

-* Add an option to output separate files for multipage input (out1.hocr, out2.hocr ...)
+* Add an option to output separate files for multipage input (out1.hocr, out2.hocr ...).

 * Add multi-threading option to the command line (openmp will be disabled at runtime in this mode).